zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}healthCheckNodePort specifies the healthcheck nodePort for the service.
+    <dd>healthCheckNodePort specifies the healthcheck nodePort for the service.
 If not specified, HealthCheckNodePort is created by the service api backend with the allocated nodePort.
 Will use user-specified nodePort value if specified by the client.
-Only effects when Type is set to LoadBalancer and ExternalTrafficPolicy is set to Local.{{% /md %}}</dd>
+Only effects when Type is set to LoadBalancer and ExternalTrafficPolicy is set to Local.</dd>

     <dt class="property-optional"
             title="Optional">